Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-102:
+New in this latest version release-103:

 1.)
-LandControl scatters have been updated to have a per biome filter, declared in the scatter node as allowedBiomes, a comma delimitted string of biome names.
-If this list is empty or not present, all biomes are spawned in.
-If it's present, only the biomes listed are spawned in.
-Can be used in conjunction with existing controls.

-2.)
-A new internal Kopernicus class has been exposed to modders, called PQSMod_BiomeSampler.
-This is for mods to access the following methods, GetCachedBiome(double lat, double lon, CelestialBody cb), and GetPreciseBiome(double lat, double lon, CelestialBody cb).
-GetCached is faster than GetPrcise, but uses a downsampled and cached biome map (roughly per quad).

-3.)
-Tweaks to the sinking landing gear fix.
-It should now work in more cirumstances (the watchdog is still gone).
+LandControl scatters per biome filter system was not obeying single entry filters, this has been fixed.

 Known Bugs: